ikhsannur1996/Product-Analytics/README.md

 # Case Study: Spotify Family Special 60-Day Trial

+## Question
+You're a Product Manager for an on-demand Spotify music streaming service.
+Recently, the service offered a 60-day free trial to attract more active users for its family subscription plan.
+What would you do to measure the performance of the free trial program?

 ## Objective
 Introduce a special 60-day free trial for Spotify Family subscription to attract new families and increase long-term subscriptions.